howardkyu/Lightrail-API-V2-Docs/docs/home.md

 **ValueStores:** Value stored in Lightrail, whether it represents a gift card, account credits / loyalty points, or a promotional offer, are stored as ValueStores.
 ValueStores are created from a template called Programs.

 **Programs:** A Program defines default properties for the ValueStores created from them.
-A ValueStore can be thought of as an instance of the value, and the Program defines its rules.
-For example, a Gift Card Program might determine that the currency is USD and that all cards must be between $0-1000.
-The ValueStore would be a Gift Card with a unique code to access it.
-Programs also determine how ValueStores are accessed.
+A ValueStore can be thought of as an instance of the value, and the Program defines its properties and format.

 ![ValueStore and Program Diagram](https://raw.githubusercontent.com/Giftbit/Lightrail-API-V2-Docs/examples_to_docs20/docs/assets/ValueStores%20Programs%20Diagram.png)

+##### Sources
 The way a ValueStore is referenced in `sources` depends its `access` property.
 This defines how it is accessed and is the second property in the `sources` object.
 The values are:

  - **`customerId`:** Value is attached directly to a Customer (see the [create customer documentation](https://lightrailapi.docs.apiary.io/#reference/0/customers/create-customer) for details on creating Customers).
 This will cause the `orders` endpoint to consider all ValueStores associated with that customer and will resolve the complexity of applying them in the correct order.